 Prior to founding BGM in 2013, Julie was the Executive Director of Studio & Unscripted Content at CBC Television (Hockey Night in Canada, 2014 Winter Olympics in Sochi, 2016 Summer Olympics in Rio) where she helped create many of CBC’s most successful and original programs including Dragons’ Den, Battle of the Blades, and George Stroumboulopoulos Tonight.
 She revitalized CBC’s digital platform, successfully bridged social media with traditional media, and relentlessly challenged the status quo to bring new and exciting changes to how we consume media.
 Julie excelled at making business decisions that added tens of millions in revenue for the public broadcaster, and forged international partnerships with the likes of the New York Times, PBS Frontline and Discovery Times Channel.

-Recognized globally as a fresh and influential voice in the industry, Julie speaks at events around the globe, from Banff to Cannes, sharing her vision and insights with the world’s programming elite.
+Recognized globally as a fresh and influential voice in the industry, Julie speaks at events around the globe, from Banff to Cannes.

-Julie sits on the Board with many of the most influential domestic and international media associations, and volunteers her time to charitable organizations focused on addiction and mental health.
+Julie sits on the Board of influential domestic and international associations, including the Canadian Academy of Cinema and Television, the Kew Media Board and the Canadian Centre for Ethics in Sport.
+She volunteers her time to charitable organizations focused on addiction and mental health.